hashicorp/terraform-azurerm-vault/modules/run-vault/README.md

 # Vault Run Script

 This folder contains a script for configuring and running Vault on an [Azure](https://azure.microsoft.com/) server.
-This script has been tested on the Ubuntu 16.04.
+This script has been tested on Ubuntu 16.04.
 There is a good chance it will work on other flavors of Debian as well.

 ## Quick start

-This script assumes you installed it, plus all of its dependencies (including Vault itself), using the [install-vault module](https://github.com/gruntwork-io/terraform-consul-azure/modules/install-vault).
-The default install path is `/opt/vault/bin`, so to start Vault in server mode, you
+This script assumes you installed it, plus all of its dependencies (including Vault itself), using the [install-vault module](https://github.com/gruntwork-io/terraform-vault-azure/tree/master/modules/install-vault).
+The default install path is `/opt/vault/bin`, so to start Vault in server mode, you run:
-run:

 ```
-/opt/vault/bin/run-vault --s3-bucket my-vault-bucket --s3-bucket-region us-east-1 --tls-cert-file /opt/vault/tls/vault.crt.pem --tls-key-file /opt/vault/tls/vault.key.pem
+/opt/vault/bin/run-vault -azure-account-name my-account-name --azure-account-key [REDACTED] --azure-container "Vault" --tls-cert-file /opt/vault/tls/vault.crt.pem --tls-key-file /opt/vault/tls/vault.key.pem
 ```

 This will: